Skip to main content

 )

-3. Create the input
+3. Create input

 When the scene and pre-annotation have been successfully created, the input can be created.
 This will add it to the latest open batch in a project, or the specific batch that's specified, and be ready for annotation with the pre-annotation present.